 The United States produces more spinach than every other country except China.
 But its production only accounts for 3% of the total global production.

-Do you know any fun or interesting facts about spinach?
-Share them here – add them in the comments section below!
+Do you have any fun or interesting facts about spinach that we’ve missed?
+Share them here in the comments section below!